Patton97/LivelyLemurs/README.md

 SEP Project

 ---
+17/04|Luke- Added Fan
+Should plug and play
+Folder structure should be Content>TopDownBP>Interaction>Fan
+Folder structure matters for importing files so make sure it matches or you'll have to rebind textures and mats

+---
 16/04|Luke - Added Lava
 Should plug and play, again player damage part is currently based on my Topdowncharacter.
+Folder structure should be Content>TopDownBP>DamageAreas>Lava

 ---
 15/04|Luke - Added Electric gate
 Requires MacroVars from my BaseAI folder for the nickel textures on walls, feel free to change to fit level.
 Otherwise should plug&play, though may need adapting towards different topdowncharacter for now.
+Folder structure should be Content>TopDownBP>DamageAreas>ElecWall

 ---
 08/04|Luke - Added Destructible wall
-How to implement:
+Folder structure should be Content>TopDownBP>Interaction>DestructibleWall How to implement:
 Before moving to project, open plugins and enable Apex destruction.
 Then open the destructible mesh and click "Fracture mesh" on the top bar.